Leaderide/CatchBotGo/README.md

 ![Logo](https://github.com/Leaderide/CatchBotGo/blob/main/templates/picture.ico)

-CatchBotGo is a software that works together with PGSharp.
+CatchBotGo is a software that works together with [**PGSharp**](https://www.pgsharp.com/).
 The last version of CatchBotGo was completed around March.
 It's not a full version yet, it still needs work, but I don't have any more interest in it.
+I don't know what the current version of PGSharp looks like, so I can't guarantee that this program is still running.
 That's why I release the source code, everyone is allowed to read, edit and publish.
 It is still buggy, but many things work.